 In the Junior School a student who is absent from an examination without the College knowing in advance of the examination, may not be granted the opportunity to complete an examination after the due date.
 Students who are unwell or other extenuating circumstances may be given the opportunity by their teacher to complete assessment.
+Students in Year 10 enrolled in TAFE, external courses or SBAs are required to attend exams at school on the day they are scheduled as per the assessment calendar.

 In the Senior School only students with AARA or for extenuating circumstances will a student who is absent from an examination without the College knowing in advance of the examination, be granted the opportunity to complete an examination after the due date.
 This will be decided in consultation with Queensland Curriculum Assessment Authority (QCAA) and the College Principal.
+Students in Year 11 and 12 enrolled in TAFE, external courses or SBAs are required to attend exams at school on the day they are scheduled as per the assessment calendar.